The Pereira Family

 The Pereira family has always lived with an open-door policy.
 In every home they have created, Kathy and Rui Pereira have cultivated an environment that is welcoming and nourishing.
 Running a Bed and Breakfast has been a life-long dream for the couple, and no other marriage could be better suited for the job.

 Kathy’s renowned ability to connect with strangers and meet every person with joy and grace fills the Marmora Inn with warmth.
 She’s the person who makes friends while buying milk at a grocery store.
-Kathy has a deep love for gardening and preserving, her endless generosity most often results in visitors leaving with arms full of vegetables and caned goodness.
+Kathy has a deep love for gardening and preserving, her endless generosity most often results in visitors leaving with arms full of vegetables and canned goodness.
 There’s depth here too: Kathy loves to read and discuss both classic and modern literature; she’s also prone to soulful conversations and sharing life-stories.
-Following a life-long carer as a Legal Secretary at a Toronto law firm, Kathy is happy to have escaped the hustle of King St and is enjoying the quietude of Marmora.
+Following a life-long carer as a Legal Secretary at a Toronto law firm, Kathy is happy to have escaped the hustle of King St. and enjoy the quietude of Marmora.
 If you catch Kathy at the Inn, we guarantee she’ll plant a smile on your face.

 Rui is more of a reclusive type, as so many artists are.
 While humble and rather quiet, Rui’s talents are bold and beautiful.
 As our in-house chef and carpenter, it is Rui’s taste, character and design that create the classic ambiance of the Inn.
 Rui’s culinary career began in Toronto during the 70’s, where he was trained in classical French cooking.
 His extraordinary gift for flavour and his mastery of the craft, often leave guests surprised to find world-class standards in such a small Ontario town.
 Rui also has a passion for literature, he is an art collector, and lover of all things vintage.
 His dedication to detail, his devotion to delicious food, and his love for fine-dining, has marked the Marmora Inn as a truly distinct destination.